Anastacia: 2014–2020: Resurrection, Ultimate Collection and Evolution

 The album, entitled Resurrection, was released in May 2014 and was met with both critical and commercial success, giving the singer her sixth top ten Italian album and fifth top ten UK album.
 It also reached the top five of the Swiss and German charts and the top ten of the Dutch charts.
 Reviews were overwhelmingly positive, acknowledging a return to form for the singer as well as a creative resurgence.
 The lead single "Stupid Little Things" was released on 4 April 2014.
 The single was moderately successful, reaching the top ten in Belgium and the top 20 in Italy.
 It was quickly met with a positive reaction from music critics, with MTV's Brad Stern naming it one of the "5 Must-Hear Pop Songs of the Week!" and calling it a "return to form" for the "pop princess" and proof that Anastacia is a true survivor, after her second battle with breast cancer.
 Anastacia was given the German Radio Regenbogen Award for Charity and Entertainment in April 2014.

 In June 2014, Anastacia announced that due to a hernia procedure she would be unable to promote the album for several weeks.
 After returning to her promotional tour, Anastacia played numerous festivals throughout Europe, including headlining Manchester Pride, which was heavily praised.
 She was also named as one of the judges on the German talent show Rising Star.
 In November 2014, Anastacia began her Resurrection Tour, her first tour to include Australia.
 The tour ended in September 2015 after 80 shows and was well received by fans and critics.
 During this period, it was also announced that Anastacia had re-signed with her original label and that a compilation album would be released.
 In 2015, Anastacia released a jewellery collection with Tat 2 Designs, which consisted of bracelets, earrings, and necklaces designed by Anastacia and Briana Erin.
+Anastacia's Ultimate Collection was released in November 2015 and peaked in the top ten of the UK charts, giving the singer her sixth top ten album in Britain.
+During the same month, Anastacia attended The Children For Peace Gala at Spazio Novecento in Rome, where she received the special artist award.
+She then embarked on the Ultimate Collection Tour to promote the album.